Client: The Scout Association

 Size: 1,600 m²

 This project was won in an international architecture competition, and when complete, will create a new museum and visitor centre for The Scout Association at their headquarters in Gilwell Park.
-The scheme includes an exhibition space, a climate controlled archive store, and a new café and shop.
+The scheme includes an exhibition space, a climate controlled archive store, education centre and a shop.

 Gilwell Park has a rich history and was the first place where Scout Leaders were trained and issued with Baden-Powell’s famous ‘Wood Badge’.
 As well as being the TSA headquarters the site is a Scout Activity Centre and the spiritual home of Scouting worldwide, with regular large ‘jamborees’ and festivals.